You may be eligible for funded training from Construction Skills Queensland (CSQ)

 BSB41415 Certificate IV in Work Health and Safety is a nationally recognised qualification which will train you to identify hazards in your workplace, assist with responding to incidents, assess and control risk and consult on work health and safety issues.

-This is a highly sought after qualification for builders and construction workers and gives you the knowledge to keep people safe on site in high risk environments, understand your obligations and assist in responding to incidents.
+This is a highly sought after qualification for anyone in the building and construction industry and gives you the knowledge to keep people safe on site in high risk environments, understand your obligations and assist in responding to incidents.

 There are no prerequisites for this program.